 4. List the markdown files in `01-Projects/{slug}/sessions/`, ignoring any that start with an underscore (those are templates).
 Sort the rest by name ascending.
 Session notes are named `{YYYY-MM-DD}-{slug}.md` so this sorts by date.
 Take the last one in the list (most recent date).

 5. If a session note exists, read it.
-Show the user a summary in this shape:
+Show the user a short summary in this shape:

 Last session ({date from session note frontmatter or filename}):